The-Marcy-Lab-School/personal-pokedex/README.md

 export default PokemonContext;
 ```

 We simply create the `PokemonContext` so that it may be used throughout our application.
+This `PokemonContext` object will serve as the "glue" connecting our `PokemonContext.Provider` with the components that use the context (`useContext(PokemonContext)`)

 #### 2. Complete the Provider component